MinSuan96/minsuan96.github.io/_projects/gymnasium-playground.md

 ## Setting up the Environment

 A class for MDP is created.
-The class has several class variables and class functions.
+The class has various class variables and functions to fulfill specific roles and functionalities mentioned above.

 ```python
     mdp = MDP()